atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 play components.

 ![photo of a girl on a spring
-rocker](/images/guidelines_standards/Recreation_Facilities/playguide/13.jpg){width="105"
+rocker](/images/guidelines_standards/Recreation_Facilities/playguide/13.jpg){: .img-left}
-height="154"} For the purpose of the guidelines, ramps, transfer systems, steps, decks, and roofs are not considered play components.
+For the purpose of the guidelines, ramps, transfer systems, steps, decks, and roofs are not considered play components.
 These elements are generally used to link other elements on a composite play structure.
 Although socialization and pretend play can occur on